pegasus-isi/pegasus/doc/sphinx/data-management.rst

 Data Management
 ===============

+One of the key features of Pegasus is it's end to end data management of datasets tracked in your workflow.
+Pegasus is responsible for selecting the best replica for your inputs, transferring them to a location where jobs in your workflow can access them, cleaning up datasets no longer required as the workflow runs, to staging out and registering the generated outputs to locations of your choosing.
+Majority of the data management optimizations occur during the `mapping phase <#mapping-refinement-steps>`__ , where the input Abstract Workflow in converted to an Executable Workflow that can be executed on your target infrastructure.

+This chapter provides details of all data management capabilities in Pegasus.

 .. _replica-selection:

 Replica Selection
 =================

-Each job in the DAX maybe associated with input LFN's denoting the files that are required for the job to run.
+Each job in the Abstract Workflow maybe associated with input LFN's denoting the files that are required for the job to run.
 To determine the physical replica (PFN) for a LFN, Pegasus queries the Replica catalog to get all the PFN's (replicas) associated with a LFN.
 The Replica Catalog may return multiple PFN's for each of the LFN's queried.
 Hence, Pegasus needs to select a single PFN amongst the various PFN's returned for each LFN.